 When the trend starts to change, it is helpful to understand whether this is a short-term change or a long-term macro trend.
 Position traders can open a short position if the market moves from bullish to bearish.

 Short-term traders typically buy and sell the fluctuations that take place on the crypto trading pair they trade.
 Scalpers might use every single market movement to make profits with these fluctuations.

 Challenges to Anticipate in Bullish vs. Bearish Markets

 Both bullish and bearish markets have challenges that must be faced and understood by traders.
-During a macro trend, one of traders’ main challenges is avoiding falling in bear or bull traps.
+During a macro trend, one of the traders’ main challenges is avoiding falling into bear or bull traps.
 Staying focused on the macro trend (bullish or bearish) is one of the best ways to avoid unwanted results.

 Another challenge that traders face in both bullish and bearish markets is their emotions.
 While intuition can be a good characteristic for traders, emotions may negatively impact investors’ performance.

 During bull trends, there will be numerous price drops.
 Many traders exit their positions as soon as there is a price decrease.
 This generates a situation in which the investor realizes that the price drop was momentary and that the bull trend was intact.

 The same happens in bear markets.
 As soon as there is a move higher, many traders enter the market at the top of this price increase, only to realize the market keeps falling.

 Bullish and bearish markets are key parts of financial and cryptocurrency markets.
 Traders must understand their characteristics and features to be successful with their trading activities.